-Prerequisite: ACC 121 or ACC 120 with permission of the Academic Program Director for Business Technologies.
+3 Semester Hours Prerequisite ACC 120

 This course is a study of how accounting data can be interpreted and used by management in planning and controlling business activities of the firm.
 The uses of accounting data by investors, quantitative methods, and organizational behavior are also considered.